zero-to-mastery/CSS_Grid_LearnGame/CONTRIBUTING.md

 4. Update the data for the level

 ```
-  level: 1, // level number
+  // level number
+  level: 1,

+  // level header
-  header: 'Level Header', // level number
+  header: 'Level Header',

-  solution: { alignItems: 'flex-end' }, // level solution as a React-compatible object ( can have multiple properties)
+  // level solution (a React-compatible object that can have multiple properties)
+  solution: { alignItems: 'flex-end' },

-  dragonImages: [dragonImages.red, dragonImages.yellow], // array of dragon images you want to use
+  // array of dragon images you want to use ( can be red, blue, or yellow )
+  dragonImages: [dragonImages.red, dragonImages.yellow],

-  fireImages: [fireImages.red, fireImages.yellow], // array of fire images you want to use
+  // array of fire images you want to use ( can be red, blue, or yellow )
+  fireImages: [fireImages.red, fireImages.yellow],

+  // a React component that gives the player hints for the current level
   hints: (
     <div>
       <p className='hint'>It seems you need to spell mutiple times(2 lines)</p>